LimaRods/nordstack-analytics/README.md

 Trigger DAG w/ config → prod       →  prod
 ```

-`dev` is the default and the only fallback, so local DAG testing cannot reach
+`dev` is the default and the only fallback, so local DAG testing cannot reach production.
-production; `prod` has to be selected.
-The resolved target is logged, pushed to XCom and
+`prod` has to be chosen.
+The target is logged, pushed to XCom and shown in the email.
-included in the notification email.
-Credentials come from environment configuration —
-`profiles.yml` reads everything through `env_var()` and contains no literal values.
+`profiles.yml` reads every value through `env_var()` and holds no literal credentials.

 ---

 ## CI/CD

-Two workflows, dbt-focused.
-Every connection setting comes from repository variables and
-secrets.

 | Workflow | Trigger | Builds | Target |
 |---|---|---|---|
 | [`dbt-ci.yml`](.github/workflows/dbt-ci.yml) | pull request | `state:modified+` | `dev` |
 | [`dbt-cd.yml`](.github/workflows/dbt-cd.yml) | merge to `main`, or manual | everything | `prod` |

-CI runs only when `dbt/`, `ingestion/` or `seed_data/` change — an Airflow-only commit
+CI runs only when `dbt/`, `ingestion/` or `seed_data/` change, so an Airflow-only commit
-builds no warehouse.
-Within that, `state:modified+` selects changed models plus
+does not build the warehouse. `state:modified+` selects the changed models plus
-everything downstream; the `+` is what stops a break hiding behind an untouched
+everything downstream.
+The `+` matters: it stops a break from hiding behind a consumer
-consumer.
-Verified on a real PR: editing `stg_invoices` rebuilt `int_paid_invoices_eur`,
+nobody touched.
+Verified on a real PR, where editing `stg_invoices` rebuilt
-`fct_mrr` and `customer_ltv`, and correctly skipped `subscription_churn`.
+`int_paid_invoices_eur`, `fct_mrr` and `customer_ltv` and skipped `subscription_churn`.

 CD builds everything.
-A deployment must leave production internally consistent, and
+A deployment has to leave production consistent, and every test has
-every test must pass against what is published — not only against what changed in that
+to pass against what is published, not only against what changed in that commit.
-commit. `DBT_TARGET=prod` is set in exactly one place, the CD workflow.
-CI leaves it
+`DBT_TARGET=prod` is set in one place only, the CD workflow.
+CI leaves it unset, so a
-unset, so a pull request cannot write to production.
+pull request cannot write to production.

-**The honest cost of Slim CI here.** `--defer --state` needs a manifest to diff against
+**What Slim CI costs here.** `--defer --state` needs a manifest to compare against and
-and real tables for unmodified models to resolve to.
-A GitHub runner has neither, so CI
+real tables for the unmodified models.
+A GitHub runner has neither, so CI bootstraps
-bootstraps MySQL, syncs to Postgres and builds the base branch first to have something to
+MySQL, syncs to Postgres and builds the base branch first to have something to defer to.
-defer against.
-On a measured run that baseline costs 5s, the selective build 5s, and dbt
+On a measured run the baseline takes 5s, the selective build 5s, and dbt is 10s out of
-is 10s of 1m51s total — selective building costs more than it saves at this scale.
-It
+1m51s.
+At this size selective building costs more than it saves.
+I kept it because
-stays because the substitution is one step: with a persistent warehouse the baseline
-disappears and `--state` points at the manifest CD already publishes.
+replacing the baseline with a real production manifest is a one-line change.

-This is CI, not CD in the deployment sense — there is no persistent platform to deploy
+This is CI, not CD in the deployment sense.
+There is no persistent platform to deploy to.
-to.
-A real environment would promote ingestion, dbt and DAG changes after merge.

 ---